 The Company has adopted its own guidelines based substantially on the provisions of Rule 1204(19) of the Catalist Rules of the SGX-ST. These internal guidelines apply to dealings in securities by certain employees (including directors and other officers) of the Group.
-The Company, its directors and officers should not deal in the listed securities of the Company for a period of one (1) month before the half year and full year results, or if they are in possession of unpublished price-sensitive information.
-In addition, the directors and officers of the Company are advised not to deal (whether directly or indirectly) in the Company's securities on short-term considerations and be mindful of the law on insider trading as prescribed by the Securities & Futures Act, Chapter 289 of Singapore at all times even when dealing in securities within the permitted trading period
+The Company send notification via email to notify all its officers and directors one (1) month prior to the close of window for trading of the Company's securities.
+In addition, the directors and officers of the Company are advised not to deal (whether directly or indirectly) in the Company's securities on short-term considerations and be mindful of the law on insider trading as prescribed by the Securities & Futures Act, Chapter 289 of Singapore at all times even when dealing in securities within the permitted trading period.